From twisting sandstone with magical colors to fascinating hidden alcoves, The Wave is one stellar hike to add to your bucket list

 Along the Way

-Natural beauty chaperones the entire distance from the Wire Pass Trailhead to The Wave, about a three-mile hike.
+Natural beauty chaperones the entire distance from the Wire Pass Trailhead to The Wave, about a 3-mile hike.
 An array of the twirled sandstone cones accompany the hike soon after entering the realm of sandstone east of the sandy western hills.
 Across the wash west from The Wave, numerous dinosaur tracks can be found stippling the sandstone.

 Above The Wave